Friday, October 4, 2024

 The story shows the creativity of this Irish monk and reinforces the importance of Alma 48:21-24.
 I find those verses in Alma the most important of the war chapters and the most important scripture about warfare.
 The Title of Liberty really enthralls with its martial glory, but I’ve witnessed too many militant militia members with the Title of Liberty on their wall to fully rely on this story without significant caution from Alma 48.
 Being reluctant warriors is more important but far less romantic and hence less well known.
 It is only reading Sedulius that I realized those verses in Alma contrast with the rejected peace deal in Ether 15, to show different kinds of hearts.

 On a final note, it shows me once again that my instincts are very good.
 I’m not very famous.
 I can’t even make a list of lesser known Mormon scholars.
 (I’m Starlord man… Come on.)
 My posts on social media have more scammers than actual people liking them.
 I don’t have the right letters by my name, and I don’t work for any organizations that impress you.
-Lots of people look at my lack of worldly fame, credentials, and obscurity even without the Mormon community, and they cast me aside with a chortle and a few insults.
+Lots of people look at my lack of worldly fame, credentials, and obscurity even within the Mormon community, and they cast me aside with a chortle and a few insults.

 But my ideas are solid.
 I regularly express ideas that are later validated by impressive scholars.
 The day I wrote this piece Robert Kagan, holding some endowed chair of geopolitics, agreed with my analysis on the use of human shields.
 In this and this post I explain key details about preemptive war that I later found in academic literature on the subject.
 I intuitively grasped the heart of just war here (about halfway down) and refuted the “renounce war, proclaim peace” cudgel a decade before I read any Christian thinkers.